Are you seeing more and more foxes in your garden? I sure am and they’re getting bolder, with some even trotting around in broad daylight.

 So far we have suggested alarming the fox by hitting it with water and high pitch sounds.

-The next product will attack the powerful sense of smell that foxes have.
+The next product we suggest will attack the powerful sense of smell that foxes have.

 Like the ultrasonic repeller, this product rarely works on its own.